MARKETProtocol/community/README.md

 ## How We Work

 We use a [GitHub board](https://github.com/orgs/MARKETProtocol/projects/1) to organize development tasks.
-[Here you can check](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized, and how to properly use the labels in the issues.
+[Here you can check](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized, and how to properly use labels in the issues.

 ## Weekly Meeting

-Once a week, we hold the Engineering Weekly meeting.
+Once a week, contributors and the community get together to talk about the project.
 Everyone is welcome!
 [Check details here.](https://github.com/MARKETProtocol/community/blob/master/docs/engineering-weekly.md) And you can find the [notes from previous meetings here](https://github.com/MARKETProtocol/community/tree/master/meeting-notes).

 ## Have a question?